Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     ...
     ```

-4. Modify the file `docker/docker-compose.yml` to change the ACS container command to avoid the execution of Tomcat with the Security Manager enabled (it makes the hot reloading tools fail):
+4. Modify the file `docker/docker-compose.yml` to change the Content Services container command to avoid the execution of Tomcat with the Security Manager enabled (it makes the hot reloading tools fail):

     ```text
       sample-project-acs: